clarkvd/NLPFinalProject/README.md

 - NLP Final Project: LM - Shows how fit our data into language models like BERT in order to attempt to improve accuracy.
 In this file we ran bert 4 times.
 Once with pop as a genre, once without.
   Once with 5 valence bins, once with 2.
+- NLP Final Project: Fine Tuning - Shows how we picked value for KNN model and regrularized for Logistic regression.

 Contribution Statement: